microsoft/BotFramework-WebChat/SPEECH.md

 #### Special considerations for Safari on Mac OS and iOS

 Safari requires additional permission granted *implicitly* by the user.
-The user would need to perform an interaction (click/tap/type) before any audio clips can be played during the browser session.
+The user needs to perform an interaction (click/tap/type) before any audio clips can be played during the browser session.

 When the user taps on the microphone button for the first time, Web Chat will play a very short and silent audio clip.
 This will enable Web Chat to play any audio clip synthesized from bot messages.